Rubin Phillip

 Rubin Phillip (born c.
 1948) is bishop of the Anglican Diocese of Natal.
-The great-grandchild of indentured labourers from Andhra Pradesh, Phillip is the first of East Indian heritage in South Africa to hold the position of Bishop of Natal.
-He grew up in Clairwood, a suburb of Durban with a large concentration of people of Indian ethnicity, in a non-religious household, but converted to Christianity.
+The great-grandchild of indentured labourers from Andhra Pradesh, Phillip is the first person of Indian heritage in South Africa to hold the position of Bishop of Natal.
+He grew up in Clairwood, a suburb of Durban with a large concentration of people of Indian descent, in a non-religious household, but converted to Christianity.
 He was a noted anti-apartheid activist and spent three years under house arrest in the 1970s and was banned in 1973.
 He was enthroned as bishop in February 2000.

 He continues to take political positions and remains connected to grassroots struggles.

 Black Consciousness Movement

-Phillip was involved in the Black Consciousness Movement, was a close friend to Steve Biko and was the Deputy President of the South African Student's Organisation in 1969 when Steve Biko was President.
+Phillip was involved in the Black Consciousness Movement, was a close friend to Steve Biko and was the Deputy President of the South African Students' Organisation in 1972 when Steve Biko was President.
+He was banned - legally excluded from public life - in 1973.

 Zimbabwe

-In 2008, Phillip successfully obtained a court order preventing arms shipments destined for Zimbabwe from being transported through South Africa.
+In 2008, Phillip, working with the dockworkers' union, successfully obtained a court order preventing arms shipments destined for Zimbabwe from being transported through South Africa.
 He is chair of the Zimbabwe Solidarity Forum in South Africa.